canonical/ubuntu-security-documentation/docs/security-features/privilege-restriction/apparmor.rst

 AppArmor and ``systemd``
 ------------------------

-AppArmor profiles are managed by ``systemd``. ``systemd`` loads and unloads AppArmor profiles.
-It also ensures initializies AppArmor on boot.
+On boot, AppArmor profiles are managed by ``systemd`` directly when it comes to early policy loading. ``systemd`` calls `apparmor_parser` to load AppArmor profiles from the compiled policy cache location `/etc/apparmor/earlypolicy/`.

 AppArmors behavior is defined in a file, typically named ``apparmor.service``, which specifies how AppArmor is started, stopped, and reloaded.